kimfucious/cowsay/README.md

 1. cowsay-app is a front-end React web application
 2. cowsay-api is a backend Express API, using [express-graphql](https://github.com/graphql/express-graphql)
-3. mongodb_data is persistant storage MongoDB database.
+3. mongodb_data is persistant storage for a MongoDB database

 ☝️ You need to create the mongodb_data directory and give it the correct permissions.
+See [setup](#setup) step 3 below.

 ## Prerequisites